Residues of manifolds: Residues of closed submanifolds of Euclidean spaces

-Let us study the case when $M$ is an $m$ dimensional closed submanifold of $\RR^n$, and show that if $m$ is even then the residue at $z=-2m$ is \M invariant.
-First we discuss the behavior of the energies and residues under homotheties $x\mapsto cx$ $(c>0)$.
-When $z$ is not the pole of $B_M$, $B_M(z)$ is a homogeneous function of $M$ with degree $z+2m$, i.e. $B_{cM}(z)=c^{z+2m}B_M(z)$.
-When $z$ is the pole of $B_M$, the residue $\Res_M$ inherits the homogeneity property (Lemma 3.9 \cite{OS2}), whereas the regularized energy $E_M(z)$ does not when the residue does not vanish identically (Proposition 3.10 \cite{OS2}).
+Let $M$ be an $m$ dimensional closed submanifold of $\RR^n$.
+We show that if $m$ is even then the residue at $z=-2m$ is \M invariant.
+First consider the behavior of the energies and residues under homotheties $x\mapsto cx$ $(c>0)$.
+When $z$ is not a pole of $B_M$, $B_M(z)$ is a homogeneous function of $M$ with degree $z+2m$, i.e. $B_{cM}(z)=c^{z+2m}B_M(z)$.
+When $z$ is a pole of $B_M$, the residue $\Res_M$ inherits the homogeneity property (Lemma 3.9 \cite{OS2}), whereas the regularized energy $E_M(z)$ does not unless the residue vanishes identically (Proposition 3.10 \cite{OS2}).

 We show that the same phenomenon occurs for \M invariance.
 The degree of homogeneity implies that the \M invariance can occur only when $z=-2m$.
-We have shown that if $m$ is odd then $z=-2m$ is not the pole of $B_M$ and $B_M(-2m)$ is \M invariant (\cite{OS2}).
+We have shown that if $m$ is odd then $z=-2m$ is not the pole of $B_M$ and $B_M(-2m)$ is \M invariant (Proposition 3.12 \cite{OS2}).

 \begin{theorem} Suppose $m$ is even.
 The residue at $z=-2m$ is \M invariant, i.e. $\Rsub{T(M)}(-2m)=\Rsub{M}(-2m)$ for any $m$-dimensional closed submanifold $M$ of $\RR^n$ and for any \M transformation $T$ as far as $T(M)$ remains compact. \end{theorem}